wwuoti/blog/src/posts/blog/music_ci.md

 ## Background

-Music production on Digital Audio Workstations (DAWs) is a tedious, iterative process, where you occasionally want to preview your latest creations.
+Music production  is a tedious, iterative process.
 Like in all creative professions, you do some drafts and keep polishing your work until sufficient quality is achieved.

+Nowadays most of music production happens on Digital Audio Workstations (DAWs).
+With the small exception of DAWless hobbyists, music where you can play back and tweak your tracks to your hearts content.

+However, you occasionally want to preview your latest creations somewhere else than in front of your computer.

+In fact, the main goal of audio engineering is to make your track sound as good as possible.
+And to get it working on every possible listening environment.

+For instance, The Car Test is a well-known benchmark of how well your music is produced.
+Even after tapes were long forgotten, music producers still scrambled to burn their tracks to CDs or copying

+Speaking of bouncing, what's the process behind this?

 There's many listening environments, and to listen to a fresh draft of your next hit, you need to: